Luminous solar neutrinos I: Dipole portals: Radiative sterile decay

 \end{widetext} This form is applicable to a spatially varying density profile if we make the replacement $\overline{n}_A (1-\e^{-L_\text{slab}/\Ldec}) \rightarrow \frac{1}{\Ldec}\int \dd z \overline{n}_A(z) (1-\e^{-z/\Ldec})$.

 We have implicitly assumed that $\Phi_{\nu\odot}(E_\nu)$ is independent of $z$.
-This assumption can be violated if $d$ is flavour non-universal ($d_e\neq d_\mu \neq d_\tau$), which is exactly true if the dipole operator is flavour universal, but needn't be true if it is not.
-Neutrino oscillations spoil this picture in principle, but for solar neutrinos the incident flux is a statistical mixture of $O(1)$:$O(1)$:$O(1)$ for $\nu_e$:$\nu_\mu$:$\nu_\tau$.
+This assumption can be violated if $d$ is flavour non-universal ($d_e\neq d_\mu \neq d_\tau$) whereupon neutrino oscillations spoil this picture in principle.
+For solar neutrinos, however, the incident flux is a statistical mixture of $O(1)$:$O(1)$:$O(1)$ for $\nu_e$:$\nu_\mu$:$\nu_\tau$.
 Constraints from solar neutrino fluxes are therefore insensitive to the flavour dependence of the coupling constants aside from $O(1)$ effects due to e.g. only $1/3$ of the solar flux contributing to upscattering.

-Omnipresent in our current discussion is the decay length $\Ldec$ whose relative size determines whether our signal scales as $d^2$ or $d^4$.
+Omnipresent in our current discussion is the decay length $\Ldec$ whose relative size determines whether our signal scales as $R\sim d^2$ or $R\sim d^4$.
 The lifetime of $N$ is given by

 and its decay length, $\Ldec= \gamma \beta \tau$ is therefore

 where $d_\text{eff}=\sum_a d_a^2$.

 It turns out that the values of $d$ and $m_N$ that lead to a roughly Earth-scale decay length are right at the boundary of currently unexplored parameter space.